logto-io/docs/docs/docs/recipes/integrate-logto/README.md

 # 🔗 Integrate Logto in your application

 We provide a bunch of SDKs to let you integrate Logto with your clients with ease.
-If the list doesn't cover your desired platform/framework, please file a feature request or contribute a new SDK.
+If the list doesn't cover your desired platform / framework, please file a feature request or contribute a new SDK.

 ## Native App